Dax, Landes

 Dax ([daks]; Dacs; Akize) is a commune in Nouvelle-Aquitaine, southwestern France, sub-prefecture of the Landes department.

 It is known as a spa destination, specialising in mud treatment for rheumatism and similar ailments.
-Dax is also known for its tauromachy culture, especially during the August ferias, one of the most crowded festival events in France with 800,000 people attending over five days.
+Dax is also known for its bullfighting culture, especially during the August ferias, one of the most crowded festival events in France with 800,000 people attending over five days.
 It is also a market town, former bishopric and busy local centre, especially for the Chalosse area.

 Geography

 Dax lies on the river Adour, 30 km from the Atlantic Ocean and 42 km northwest of Bayonne.
 Dax station has rail connections to Paris, Hendaye, Tarbes, Bordeaux, Bayonne and Pau.

 History

-It was first established by the Romans, and its reputation is supposed to date from a visit by Julia, the daughter of the first Emperor Octavian Augustus.
+It was established by the Romans, and its reputation is supposed to date from a visit by Julia, the daughter of the first Emperor Octavian Augustus.
 Its Roman name was Civitas Aquensium.
 In the Middle Ages, it was administered by viscounts until 1177.
-With the acquisition of Aquitaine by Henry II Plantagenet, later King of England, Dax remained under English rule until 1451, when it was conquered by French troops before the end of the Hundred Years' War.
+From the acquisition of Aquitaine in 1152 by Henry II Plantagenet, later King of England, Dax remained under English rule until 1451, when it was conquered by French troops before the end of the Hundred Years' War.
 It successfully withstood a Spanish siege in 1521-1522.